NikkiCS-AI/Navya_CW2025/README.md

 ## • Features Not Implemented:

 ## • New Java Classes:
 Added class Audio Manager to handle background music and sound effects for the game.
+Added preview panel to GuiController.java to display the next brick to the user.
+Added TetrominoShapeType.java to consolidate all brick shapes into a single class for better maintainability.
+Added Hold functionality to allow users to hold a tetromino for later use.

 ## • Modified Java Classes:
 GuiController.java - Added functionality to pause and resume game.
 GuiController.java - Fixed bug in score display.
 GuiController.java - Added functionality to integrate Audio Manager for sound effects and background music.
+Removed all bricks and combined it into one class called TetrominoShapeType.java to reduce redundancy and improve code maintainability.

 ## • Unexpected Problems: